Panga123/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ### Questions

 1. What is CSS and what is it used for?
+ANSWER:
+CSS is a language used to styles HMTL language and set its look.

 2. What is the CSS box model?
+It controls the spacing and padding between boxes of each tag.

-3. What's the difference between margin and padding?
+3. What's the difference between margin and padding? padding is the layer outside of the content.
+Margin is outside of the border, whic it oustside of the padding.

 ### Exercises